sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     print("I received this:")
     print(data)

-Now the first process initiates a send, and then process 1 will be ready to receive and then he will send and process 2 will be waiting to receive, etc. This will not lock regardless of how large of an array we pass.
+Now, process 0 sends the data to process 1, then waits to receive from process ``MPI.size - 1``.
+Simultaneously, process 1 will send the data to process 2, then receives the data from process 0.
+This will not lock even if the array transmitted is huge.

 A common idiom is to have one process, usually the one with rank 0, act as a leader.
 That process sends data out to the other